yu-jeffy/sfsu-studentunion-newsletter/README.md

 ## Running the website locally

+### 1. Install Dependencies

 First, install the dependencies:

 ```bash
 npm install
 ```

+### 2. Set Admin Login Credentials

+*If you are hosting on Vercel, skip this step and set them [here](https://vercel.com/docs/projects/environment-variables).
+Note you will need the names of the two environment variables, which are below:*

-Then, set the login credentials, which are in the environment variables.
+Set the login credentials, which are in the environment variables.

-### Make a copy of the .env.example file and name it .env:

-You can use this command or do it manually.
+Make a copy of the .env.example file and name it .env.
+You can use this command or do it manually:

 ```bash
 cp .env.example .env